DMould123/Note-Building/README.md

 - ## 2025-05-06
 - Building a reading app on React Native.
 Having problems with the new SDK update and Appwrite

+-  ## 2025-05-07
+-  Still not got a solution for the Appwrite issue